Alumni Associate Research Fellows

 Yazid Suleimani, 2019

-Research Topic: Policy Framework for the Implementation of the Belt and Road Initiative in Central Asia
+Research Title: Policy Framework for the Implementation of the Belt and Road Initiative in Central Asia

 Yazid is an Associate Research Fellow at the OSCE Academy.
 He holds a Bachelor of Science in Software Engineering with Honors and is currently a postgraduate student in Economics at Istanbul Commerce University.
 He is an avid researcher, teacher and business executive.
 His research interests include Policy, Macroeconomics, Monetary Economics, Banking, Finance and International Economics.
 His business interests include Private Equity and Investment Banking.
 Yazid is working on ‘Policy Framework For The Implementation of The Belt and Road Initiative in Central Asia’ at the OSCE Academy.
 The research aims to study and delineate optimal policy framework for the successful implementation of the Belts and Roads Initiative across Central Asia.
 The in depth project will include studies into Entrepreneurship, Firm and Industrial Organization, Banking and Finance, and Macroeconomic aspects of the Belts and Roads Initiative in order to produce an optimal policy framework that will ensure the initiative’s success in Central Asia and beyond.